 - Never drive after drinking.

-This advice should be followed by all drivers, not only the elderly.
+This general advice should be followed by all drivers, not just the elderly.
 It's likely things you already know, but a gentle reminder doesn't hurt.

 Should older drivers re-take their driving test?

-There are many options being discussed for just how to ensure the safety of older drivers, including:
+There are many ways to ensure the safety of older drivers, including:

 - imposing restrictions on when people can drive